CodeLegionary/Campus-Books-Marketplace/README.md

 ## ⚙️ Instructions

-To run the project locally, use Docker Compose:
+To start the project locally, first make sure all URLs point to the correct containers on localhost (typically 5432, 8080, 5173).
+For some forms, you may need to manually reset these values.
+Then, use Docker Compose to launch the environment.

 ```bash
 docker-compose up